-- 1. A Stikine Enhancement Production Plan (SEPP) and a Taku Enhancement Production Plan (TEPP) shall be prepared annually by the Committee by February 1.
+- 1. A SEPP and a TEPP shall be prepared annually by the Committee by February 1.
 The SEPP and TEPP will detail the planned enhancement activities to be undertaken by the Parties and the expected production from site specific egg takes, access improvements and all other enhancement activities outlined in the annual SEPP and TEPP.
 The Committee will use these data to prepare an initial enhancement production forecast based on the best available information. - 2.
-The Panel shall review the annual SEPP and TEPP and make recommendations to the Parties concerning them by February 28 (Table 8 and 9).
+The Panel shall review the annual SEPP and TEPP and make recommendations to the Parties concerning them by February 28 (Appendix B).
+Details on the 2019 plans are described below under Egg-Take Goals.